 - you are being sued in small claims court and you want to let the court know that your income is protected

-This interview will produce the small claims Financial Disclosure Affidavit.
-Do not use this interview if you want to start a case in Small Claims Court.
+Do not use this small claims Financial Disclosure Affidavit if you want to start a case in small claims court.

 Before you start, you will need: